Our Research Facilities

 The John Innes Centre supports a range of Technology Platforms delivering world-class scientific support and training, including a dedicated Conference Centre where we have hosted successful EnvEast meetings such as the acclaimed annual EnvExpo event.

-ARIES students will have access to state-of-the-art bio-imaging capability using both optical and electron microscopy at our sites in the JIC and UEA.
+ARIES PGRs will have access to state-of-the-art bio-imaging capability using both optical and electron microscopy at our sites in the JIC and UEA.
 Controlled environment facilities and microbial fermentation suites comprising more than 100 separate rooms for plant, microbe, insect and fish research are available through the JIC and UEA, including DEFRA-approved containment rooms.
 Excellent biomolecular analysis abilities are available using X-ray and protein crystallography, NMR, SPR and ITC across the NRP, and the JIC proteomics facility runs four of the latest mass spectrometers for single amino acid and complex protein analysis.

 Find out more about JIC